Bucks County Birders

 Join us in exploring the beautiful world of wild birds in southeastern Pennsylvania.

 If you haven’t already heard, Pennsylvania is in its second year of the third Bird Atlas (2024-2029).
 The goal of the atlas is to record what birds are breeding in PA and what birds reside here in the winter.
-June is at the heart of the breeding season so if you bird, you can be contributing!
+If you bird, you can be contributing!
 The best place to start is at the Atlas Project on eBird .
 If you have ANY questions feel free to email your atlas coordinators, Erich Boenzli and Barbara Stollsteimer at PBA3.Bucks@gmail.com

 Bucks County is broken down into 78 blocks - 72 full size (3 mile by 3 mile) and 6 partial blocks along the Delaware River.
 We would love it if you wanted to take responsibility for a block (you don’t have to do all the birding - just track it’s status and see what it needs).
 Find out what blocks are available here: https://experience.arcgis.com/experience/63b22e740f834def847b1d9f211cb0e3/page/PA-Bird-Atlas-Map/